Carnwath: Economy

 There is a large production facility to the NE of the village belonging to BHC Building Merchants.
 In 2007, the company applied to extend the facility and an archaeological survey was completed beforehand.

 The historic New/Wee Bush Inn was a former 18th century coaching inn that has been converted to housing.
 The inn buildings are category B listed.
 The Inn was damaged by fire in 2002 and was the last pub in Scotland to have a thatched roof.
 For insurance purposes it has had to be rebuilt with a slate roof.
 The Inn's former claim to fame was that actor Oliver Reed was a regular customer.

-There are several other pubs in the village, as well as a COOP, corner store and DIY shop.
+There are two bakeries (one with a cafe, called The Apple Pie Bakery), a deli, Chinese takeaway, a Co-op, Indian takeaway, hair dressers, a car garage, a post office and a community store.
+The village also has a Community and Business Enterprise Hub built in 2025 and due to open to local businesses and public in 2026.

 Transport

 Carnwath Parish Church, built in 1869.

 The A70 and A721 roads meet in the town.

 Carnwath has no current rail access.
 Carnwath railway station was originally part of the Caledonian Railway, later the London, Midland and Scottish Railway and finally the Scottish Region of British Railways, was closed in the Beeching Axe of the 1960s.
 The nearest railway station is Carstairs railway station to the west of Carnwath.